 Across the board, avoid heavy, dense, products that weigh down the hair too much.
 This is why I don't recommend using a conditioner too often, as it will weigh down the hair.

 A lot of people will recommend mousse for you.
 It's overrated for thin hair.
 It helps with volume but not thickness and in my experience, can actually make the hair appear sparse.

 Lastly, you want to avoid products with a lot of shine.
+This is so wildly important.
 These products tend to make thin hair look even thinner, especially in direct light.
 This is a huge no-no if you want your scalp to remain concealed.
 Stick to lightweight, matte products for a much better look.

 Now that we've got the simple stuff out of the way, let's actually get you some thick looking hair!

 Of course, you don't need all of these products.
 I would incorporate 2-3 into your styling routine for a couple weeks and see how you do.
 If you still want added thickness, come back and switch things up a bit.

 Texturizing powder that makes the hair look and feel thicker.
 It adds tons of lightweight volume.
 I like OSiS+ Dust It Mattifying Powder:

 Blow drying helps to add life and lift to your hair.
 Blow dry your hair when it's only slightly damp and go against the grain at first for more lift.
 Ideally, get a hair dryer with multiple speed and temperature settings.